-On behalf of the Board of Directors ("BoD"), it is my privilege to present the annual report and consolidated financial statements of Alkhair Holding BSC (c) (Formerly: Bank Alkhair BSC (c) for the year ended 31 December 2022 (the "Company").
+On behalf of the Board of Directors ("BoD"), it is my privilege to present the annual report and consolidated financial statements of Alkhair Holding BSC (c) (Formerly: Bank Alkhair BSC (c) for the year ended 31 December 2023 (the "Company").

 The Strategic Acquisition Fund and AKIIM Sdn Bhd., (formerly Alkhair International Islamic Bank) are in voluntary liquidation.
-Alkhair Gayrimenkul Yatirim Ve Ticaret A.S. (formerly Alkhair Portfoy Turkey), the Turkish subsidiary of the Company, is currently not operational, and the process to put it and other dormant subsidiaries under voluntary liquidation is in the final stages.
+Alkhair Gayrimenkul Yatirim Ve Ticaret A.S. (formerly Alkhair Portfoy Turkey), the Turkish subsidiary of the Company, is currently not operational, and the process to put it and other dormant subsidiaries under voluntary liquidation are nearing completion.